 California State University Long Beach, California: January 25 – April 13, 2014

 The human face and its expressive potential have inspired artists around the world for millennia.
 Arguably, Japan’s Noh theater provides an unparalleled domain for exploring emotion and representing the human countenance.
 Today, Noh continues to inspire a dynamic dialogue between artists from Asia and the west.
 Expanding on this rich vein, Traditions Transfigured, both the exhibition, and its accompanying catalog, displayed contemporary works by Noh mask maker Bidou Yamaguchi.
 These masks applied the forms, techniques, transformative spirit, and mysterious elegance of Noh masks to iconic female portraits from the European art historical canon, and to Kabuki actor prints by Sharaku, Japan’s enigmatic 18th century portrait master.
 The exhibition employed a number of Japanese wood block prints from the Scripps collection.

 Best Kept Secret: The Scripps College Ceramic Collection

 American Museum of Ceramic Art, Pomona, California: January 11 – March 30, 2014

-The American Museum of Ceramic Art (AMOCA) presents Best Kept Secret: The Scripps College Ceramic Collection, an exhibition organized by The Ruth Chandler Williamson Gallery at Scripps College.
-Curated by Kirk Delman, collections manager and registrar at Scripps, the exhibition features work from the Scripps College Ceramic Collection.
-The show provides viewers with insights into the contributions of individual donors and an opportunity to assess the RCWG’s achievements as a collecting institution for more than six decades.
+The American Museum of Ceramic Art (AMOCA) presented Best Kept Secret: The Scripps College Ceramic Collection, an exhibition organized by The Ruth Chandler Williamson Gallery at Scripps College.
+Curated by Kirk Delman, collections manager and registrar at Scripps, the exhibition featured work from the Scripps College Ceramic Collection.
+The show provided viewers with insights into the contributions of individual donors and an opportunity to assess the RCWG’s achievements as a collecting institution for more than six decades.

-This exhibition of more than 180 objects includes works from the Otis group and highlights many others, including those of Laura Andreson, Robert Arneson, Hans Coper, Phil Cornelius, Shoji Hamada, Jun Kaneko, John Mason, and Jim Melchert.
+This exhibition of more than 180 objects included works from the Otis group and highlighted many others, including those of Laura Andreson, Robert Arneson, Hans Coper, Phil Cornelius, Shoji Hamada, Jun Kaneko, John Mason, and Jim Melchert.

 Genji’s World in Japanese Woodblock Prints